lukejduncan/mnist-tensorflow-flask/README.md

 # MNIST classifier and web app

-This project uses tensorflow to create a simple MNIST classifer using TensorFlow, and served via a Flash webapp.
+This project uses provies a simple MNIST classifer using TensorFlow and served via a Flask webapp.

 This is a linear softmax classifer very similar to the TensorFlow simple tutorial.
 There are some differences.
 For example, the code is organized for re-use and with the intention that a framework